FernandoLGuzman/DB_Project/README.md

   **Relationship Type:** One to Many.
 Every Address must have a single Senate Region.
 Many addresses can be located at the same Senate Region.

 * User Payment

   This relationship indicated that a user can have one or many payment methods.
 This will be used to keep track of the user's wallet amount and keep a record of the types of ways that that user can pay.

   **Entity participation:** Payment Methos, User (Total participation on the Payment Method)

   **Relationship Type:** Many to one.
 Every Payment Methid must have a User.
 A User can have many Payment Methods.
-* Other

-  + User - Role
+* User Role

+  This relationship represents that each user must have a role.

+  **Entity participation:** User, Role (Total participation on User)

-    **Many to One.
-(Total participation on User)** User must have exactly one role.
+  **Relationship Type:** Many to One.
+User must have exactly one role.
 Many users have the same role.

-  + Resource - Category
+* Resource Category

+  This relationship indicates that every resource belongs to a category.

+  **Entity participation:** Resource, Category (Total participation on Resource)

-    **Many to One.
-(Total participation on Resource)** Many resources can have the same category.
+  **Relationship Type:** Many to One.
+Many resources can have the same category.
 A resource can only belong to one category

-  + Resource - Restock Entry
+* Resource Restock

+    This relationship means that every resource may have many restocks.
+Every time a user adds more stock to a resource, that entry will be added to the restock so that we know when a resource has been restocked.

+    **Entity participation:** Resource, Restock (Total participation on both)

-    **One to Many.
-(Total participation on both)** A resource can be restocked many times, thus having many entries.
+    **Relationship Type:** One to Many.
+A resource can be restocked many times, thus having many entries.
 A restock entry is associated with only resource.
 The initial stock of a resource is its first restock.